lf-edge/ekuiper/docs/en_US/rules/data_template.md

 ```

 ::: v-pre
 In the above data template, the built-in actions of  `{{if pipeline}} T1 {{else if pipeline}} T0 {{end}}` are used, which looks more complicated.
 We can do a little adjustment, remove the escape and add abbreviation.
-The typesetting afterwards is as follows (note: when generating Kuiper rules, the following optimized typesetting rules cannot be passed in).
+The typesetting afterwards is as follows (note: when generating eKuiper rules, the following optimized typesetting rules cannot be passed in).
 :::

 ```